Learn These Rhetorical Strategies to Become More Persuasive!

 Ethos

-Ethos is the appeal to ethics.
-Not in the sense of the morality of the argument, however, but rather in the trust we place in the speaker.
+Ethos is the appeal to ethics – not in the sense of the morality of the argument, but rather in the trust an audience places in the speaker.
 The word ethos, in ancient Greek, means “character.”

 This rhetorical strategy appeals to an audience's sense of ethics by having the idea presented or supported by someone who appears to have a strong character.
-In other words, the argument comes from a source that the audience will deem trustworthy.
-It's the same reasoning behind ads using celebrity spokespeople to sell products.
+In other words, the argument comes from a source that the audience will deem worthy of trust.
+It's the same reasoning advertisers use when they employ celebrity spokespeople to sell products.

-But it works in rhetoric as well.
+This works as a rhetorical strategy too.
 To make use of ethos in your writing, demonstrate that you're a trustworthy source of accurate information.
-As the saying goes, before they trust what you say, they have to trust you.
-Highlight your background, education, or insight to solidify your credibility on the topic.
-If your own credibility on an issue isn't strong enough, bringing attention to experts who support the position is also a form of ethos.
+Once an audience trusts you, it will trust what you say.
+Highlight your background, education, and achievements to solidify your credibility on the topic.
+If your own credibility isn't strong enough, direct attention to experts who support your position.

 Ethos can also be used in language and presentation choices to make the overall presentation more trustworthy.
 For example, not exaggerating, not straining inductive reasoning, and not using stories that seem unlikely.

-• “Bob, who has three decades of experience in this sector, and who has seen many plans try and fail, agrees that my strategy will solve this issue”
+• “Bob, who has three decades of experience in this sector and has seen many plans try and fail, agrees that my strategy will solve this issue”

 • “If my years as a plumber have taught me anything, it's that these pipes won't last the winter”